The Six Conflicts: Navigating the Chinese Zodiac's Six Clashing Pairs

 8 min readsix-conflicts

-Most articles about Chinese zodiac compatibility focus on the harmonious matches — the Triangles of Affinity, the Six Harmonies.
-The Six Conflicts get less attention, partly because nobody wants to be told their relationship is one of them, and partly because the whole framing of "conflict" sounds more dire than it is.
-This post takes the Six Conflicts seriously: what they are, why they predict the friction they predict, and what real couples in these pairings actually do.
+Most writing about Chinese zodiac compatibility crowds around the good news: the Triangles of Affinity, the Six Harmonies.
+The Six Conflicts get less airtime.
+Nobody wants to hear that their relationship sits inside one, and the word "conflict" sounds grimmer than the reality.
+This post gives the Six Conflicts a serious look: what they are, why they forecast the friction they forecast, and what real couples in these pairings do about it.

 What the Six Conflicts are

-The Six Conflicts are six pairs of Chinese zodiac animals positioned six years apart in the cycle:
+The Six Conflicts name six pairs of Chinese zodiac animals set six years apart in the cycle:

 • Rat ↔ Horse